AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 ## Bibliography
 Logan, B. E., Hermanowicz, S. W., & Parker,A. S. (1987).
 A Fundamental Model for Trickling Filter Process Design.
 Journal (Water Pollution Control Federation), 59(12), 1029–1042.

+Du, Yingda.
+2017.
+“Observations and a Geometric Explanation of the Effects of Humic Acid on Flocculation.”
+Cornell University.

+Liu, Ting et al. 2011.
+“Effect of Two-Stage Coagulant Addition on Coagulation-Ultrafiltration Process for Treatment of Humic-Rich Water.”
+Water Research 45(14): 4260–68.

+Sudoh, Ryou et al. 2015.
+“Removal of Dissolved Humic Acid from Water by Coagulation Method Using Polyaluminum Chloride (PAC) with Calcium Carbonate as Neutralizer and Coagulant Aid.”
+Journal of Environmental Chemical Engineering 3(2): 770–74.

 <div class="alert alert-block alert-danger">
 What/Where are your sources? (including Yingda's thesis)